Our profile conveys who we are

 Connecting the Netherlands is not a task we can perform on our own.
 We work in association with sector partners such as airlines, ground handlers, air traffic controllers, Customs and the Royal Netherlands Marechaussee.
 In collaboration with public transport companies, government bodies and our business partners, we have developed our airports into efficient hubs and attractive visitor and work locations.

-Corporate responsibility as a common thread in everything we do
+Sustainability as a common thread in everything we do

 We are conscious of the impact of our aviation activities.
 Together with our stakeholders we constantly work on minimising any inconvenience and continue to invest in improving the quality of life in the region.
 We seek innovative solutions that further boost sustainability and safeguard our long-term position as a mainport.